openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 **Function:** Generates a symmetric key based on the specified data.

-This function can only be used after creating a symmetric key generator with [createSymKeyGenerator](#func-createsymkeygeneratorstring).
+This function can only be used after creating a symmetric key generator using [createSymKeyGenerator](#func-createsymkeygeneratorstring).

 > **Note:**
 >
-> For symmetric keys of the HMAC algorithm, if a specific hash algorithm has been specified when creating the symmetric key generator (e.g., "HMAC|SHA256"), binary key data consistent with the hash length must be passed in (e.g., 256-bit key data corresponding to SHA256).
+> For symmetric keys of the HMAC algorithm, if a specific hash algorithm (e.g., "HMAC|SHA256") was specified when creating the symmetric key generator, binary key data consistent with the hash length must be passed in (e.g., 256-bit key data for SHA256).
-> If no specific hash algorithm is specified when creating the symmetric key generator, such as only specifying "HMAC", any binary key data with a length in the range [1,4096] (in bytes) can be passed in.
+> If no specific hash algorithm was specified when creating the symmetric key generator (e.g., only "HMAC" was specified), any binary key data with a length in the range [1,4096] (in bytes) is supported.

 **System Capability:** SystemCapability.Security.CryptoFramework.Key.SymKey